goosen78/minimal-flashcards/README.md

 ## Development Notes

 ### Database
-- The application uses SQLite as the database
+- The application uses PostgreSQL as the database
-- Database file is automatically created on first run
+- Make sure PostgreSQL is running before starting the backend
-- Location: `backend/flashdecks.db`
+- Database schema is managed through Alembic migrations
-- To reset the database, simply delete the file and restart the backend
+- To reset the database, drop and recreate it, then run migrations again

 ### Default User
 - Email: `student@flashdecks.com`